Stability analysis of warm quintessential dark energy model: Late time dynamics: full dynamical system analysis

 However, this discontinuity can be removed by multiplying the above expression by \(x\).
 Therefore, in the autonomous equations this can be achieved by redefining the time variable \( {dN}\to x\ {dN}\).
-The redefinition does not change the dynamics of the system and removes the discontinuity.
+This redefinition does not change the dynamics of the system and it removes the discontinuity.
 Therefore, the structure of the new autonomous system becomes

 where \(\vec{x} = \{x,y, u,v\}\).
-This set of autonomous equations are now suitable for finding the critical points.
+This set of autonomous equations is now suitable for finding completely all the critical points.
 The critical points for four different example cases have been evaluated in Table~\ref{tab:redefined_critical_pts}.
-To determine the critical points and for illustration, we have fixed the parameters $n$ and $\alpha$ of the potential as $n=3$ and $\alpha=0.015$ as have been considered in case studied in Ref.\cite{Lima:2019yyv}, while four different representative choices for $k$ and $q$ are made.
-We discuss the stability of these four cases below.
+To determine the critical points and for illustration, we have fixed the parameters $n$ and $\alpha$ of the potential as $n=3$ and $\alpha=0.015$ as have been considered in Ref.~\cite{Lima:2019yyv}, while four different representative choices for $k$ and $q$ are made.
+The motivation for the choice of parameters come from the fact, as shown in Refs.~\cite{Lima:2019yyv} and \cite{Das:2020xmh}, that the type of runaway exponential potential that we have studied here satisfies well the observations (e.g., the tensor-to-scalar ratio $r$ and spectral tilt $n_s$) for the cases for which the power $n$ in the potential is equal to or larger than 2.
+Hence, we have fixed in our examples the case $n=3$ as a representative case, ensuring that the warm inflationary dynamics can correctly satisfy the Planck results for $r$ and $n_s$.
+The same reason motivated our different choices for the constant $\alpha$ in the potential, while the choices for $k$ and $q$, that controls the dissipation in the dark energy regime, were chosen in analogy to the similar powers ($c$ and $p$) appearing in the dissipation coefficient during the inflationary regime.
+We discuss the stability of these four chosen cases below.